0xd4rk5id3/0xd4rk5id3.github.io/README.md

 - 💞️ I’m looking to collaborate on Projects

-- 📫 How to reach me on Discord @bl4ck4non#6891 Twitter @BlackAnon22
+- 📫 How to reach me on Twitter @NwadinobiJude